S1B34/DeadlockSSH/README.md

-# 🍯 DeadlockSSH: The Goofiest SSH Honeypot on the Block
+#DeadlockSSH: The Goofiest SSH Honeypot on the Block

 Ever wondered what script kiddies and bots are up to?
 Do you have a burning desire to watch them fumble around in a digital sandbox you control?
 Well, my friend, you've stumbled upon the perfect project!